codeless/LogMore/README.md

 # Credits and Bugreports

 LogMore was written by Codeless (http://www.codeless.at/).
 All bugreports can be directed to more@codeless.at -- even better bugreports are posted on the github-repository of this package: https://www.github.com/codeless/logmore

+# License

+Copyright (c) 2012 by Manuel Hiptmair <more@codeless.at>
+LogMore is available under the ISC license; see LICENSE.txt